AndresGarciaEscalante/Object_Detection/README.md

 * Aproximetely 77% of the dataset corresponds to the vehicles class.
 * Aproximetely 22% of the dataset corresponds to the vehicles class.
 * Aproximetely 1% of the dataset corresponds to the vehicles class.
+* Most of the recordings are from daylight.

 As shown in the diagram, the dataset is unbalanced, as there are more samples of vehicles than pedestrians and cyclists.
 This might cause a poor detection and classification of the pedestrians and even more in the cyclists.